nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 5b1.
 ManageEZPZ sends an error message to User, indicating syntax used for the edit Task command is incorrect, attached with the correct syntax format.

       Use Case ends.
+    *
+* 5c.
+User uses edit Task commands with prefix declared but no input value afterwards

+    * 5c1.
+ManageEZPZ sends an error message to User, indicating that User must input a value after a prefix.

+      Use Case ends.